 Content is everywhere.
 It’s very often the first way your users will engage with your product.
-So it’s important that your content speaks to them.
-Content testing is how you make sure that your content is understood and well-perceived by your audience.

 What is content testing?